 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The wontons can be prepared ahead of time up to the cooking stage and refrigerated or frozen.
 Bring the wontons back to room temperature before deep-frying.

-- Heat the oil to 375 degrees Fahrenheit.
 While the oil is heating, prepare the wontons.
 Lay a wonton wrapper in front of you.
 Place a teaspoon of the filling in the middle.
-Fold up the wonton so that it resembles a nurse's cap, wetting the edges to seal (if you haven't made wontons before, see photo instructions on filling wontons).
+Fold up the wonton so that it resembles a nurse's cap, wetting the edges to seal.